cyclejs/cyclejs/rx-run/README.md

 <img src="https://raw.github.com/staltz/cycle/master/logo.png" /> Cycle.js
 </h1>

-> Cycle.js is a reactive and functional web application framework, where the user is a function, the computer is a function, and Human-Computer Interaction is a fixed point equation over reactive event streams.
+> Cycle.js is a reactive and functional JavaScript framework, where the user is a function, the computer is a function, and Human-Computer Interaction is a fixed point equation over reactive event streams.

 * **Honestly Reactive**: the building blocks in Cycle are Observables from [RxJS](https://github.com/Reactive-Extensions/RxJS), which simplifies all code related to events, asynchrony, and errors.
 Structuring the app with RxJS also separates concerns, because Rx decouples data production from data consumption.
 As result, apps in Cycle have nothing comparable to imperative calls such as `setState()`, `forceUpdate()`, `replaceProps()`, `handleClick()`, etc.
 * **Functional Unidirectional Dataflow**: Cycle's core abstraction is Human-Computer Interaction modelled as an interplay between two pure functions: `user()` and `computer()`.
 The computer outputs what the user takes as input, and vice-versa, leading to the fixed point equation `x = user(computer(x))`.
 This is what we call "Functional Unidirectional Dataflow", and as an app developer you only need to specify the `computer()` function.
-* **Functions, not classes**: the `computer()` function takes Observables as input, and outputs one Observable.
-To architecture your app, you only need to split the `computer()` into functions over Observables.
+* **Functions, not classes**: the computer function (`main()`) takes Observables as input, and outputs Observables.
+To architecture your app, you only need to split the `main()` into functions over Observables.
 Pure functional composition is the tool for creating architectures in Cycle.
 Functions also facilitate automating tests, and allow for a JavaScript programming style without the pitfalling `this`.
-* **Virtual DOM Rendering**: the `computer()` function should output an Observable of "Virtual DOM Elements" from the [virtual-dom](https://github.com/Matt-Esch/virtual-dom) library, to keep performance fast by patching the actual DOM with only the minimum necessary changes.
+* **Virtual DOM Rendering**: the `main()` function should output an Observable of "Virtual DOM Elements" from the [virtual-dom](https://github.com/Matt-Esch/virtual-dom) library, to keep performance fast by patching the actual DOM with only the minimum necessary changes.
-* **Isomorphic**: there is just one more function you need to know in order to do server-side rendering.
-Otherwise [it's pretty simple and straightforward](https://github.com/staltz/cycle/releases/tag/v0.20.4).
 * **Work in progress**: API design is the current priority and might significantly evolve, performance and other issues are left aside before this gets stable.

 [![npm version](https://badge.fury.io/js/cyclejs.svg)](http://badge.fury.io/js/cyclejs)